Why We Named Our Daughter Meera?

-- Like when she wants to be held in a particular way only, (in a way that either breaks your back or builds your biceps) and she is loudly makes her wishes crystal clear to everyone who just doesn’t understand!
-Of course, we minions, must obey!
+- Like when she wants to be held in a particular way only, (in a way that either breaks your back or builds your biceps) and she is loudly making her wishes crystal clear to everyone who just doesn’t understand!
+Of course, we minions must obey!

 - Like when she protests being removed too early from her warm bath no matter how cold it is outside or how sick it might make her later.
 Of course, royalty just loves their sweet-smelling, exotic soaks, the ones with cream, rose petals and scented candles!

-- Like when she has all the royal mood swings and bawls behind closed doors but when with company, everything’s peachy, hunky dory!
-Of course, no matter how many skeletons are stacked in a royal’s closet, if there are eyeballs, there’s a very public, pearly white smile and the best possible behavior!
+- Like when she has all the royal mood swings and bawls behind closed doors but when with company, everything’s peachy hunky-dory!
+Of course, no matter how many skeletons are stacked in a royal’s closet, if there are eyeballs, there’s a very public, pearly white smile and the best possible behaviour!

-- And like when she gives a look of pure disdain when you try to entertain her with puny toys of the average type when she prefers colorful planes, windmills and the natural outdoors instead.
-Of course, there’s expensive taste mixed with a royal regard for nature.
+- And like when she gives a look of pure disdain when you try to entertain her with puny toys of the average type when she prefers colourful planes, windmills and the natural outdoors instead.
+Of course, there’s expensive taste mixed with royal regard for nature.